pedrocappelini/pedrocappelini/README.md

 ###

 <p align="left">📚 I'm currently learning Java and React.
-And also neglecting python<br>- I use both Vscode and Intellij for my projects.</p>
+And also neglecting python<br>- I use both Zed and Intellij for my projects.</p>

 ###